open-resources/dash_curriculum/_sources/part2/chapter8.md

 ## 8.2.7 Animated Scatter Charts

-As briefly mentioned, `line_dash` is another argument that can illustrate dimensions of a dataeset.
+`line_dash` is another argument that can illustrate dimensions of a dataeset.
 But where things get really interesting is when you apply multiple settings like `animation_frame="year"`, `animation_group="country"` and `size="pop"`.
 The complete snippet below will create an interactive, animated chart that illustrates both life expectancies, GDP per capita and populatoin for a multitude of countries accross several continents for a given time period.

 ```python
 import plotly.express as px